-Lutheran Life Villages is one of four nursing homes located in Kendallville, Indiana.
-With an A- overall grade, we rated this nursing home in the top quarter of all nursing homes in the country.
+Lutheran Life Villages is one of just three available nursing homes located in Kendallville, Indiana.
+With an overall grade of A-, this nursing home is one of the top 50 nursing homes in Indiana.
 Based on our assessment, this place would be a wonderful choice for just about anybody.
 As you can see below, this nursing home also performed well in our category grades.
 It's hard to find any major flaws in this nursing home's profile.

 Lutheran Life Villages